 In other words: Modern Spanish has moved away from Latin grammar and vocabulary quite significantly.

 How Spanish Evolved From Latin (And Other Influences)

 After the fall of the Roman Empire, the Iberian Peninsula was dominated mostly by North African Muslim invaders who spoke a dialect of Arabic as well as "Mozarabic", the Romance language spoken by the remaining Christians in the region.

-Castillian didn’t move into an unoccupied territory, though, and the Arabic language has left its traces on modern day Spanish.
-It’s also quite possible that the Mozarabic language has influenced modern Spanish a great deal.
+Castillian didn't move into the unoccupied territory, though, and the Arabic language has left its traces on modern-day Spanish.
+It's also quite possible that the Mozarabic language has influenced modern Spanish a great deal.

 If you dig into Spanish vocabulary, you'll find a ton of words with an Arabic origin.
 And these aren't just scientific terms and formal words like "Alcohol" "Álgabra" and "Algoritmo", but also everyday words as "Aceite", meaning oil (for cooking), Hasta, meaning "until" and "Ojalá" which actually comes from a popular Muslim expression, "In cha allah", if god wills, (or simply, "hopefully").

 Spanish Has Latin Roots, But It's No Longer Latin